If you are an industry veteran, you probably already know the value of having a strong professional services brand. If not, consider these benefits:

 Put these two tendencies to work for your firm.
 Create your own awards program to recognize companies in the industry you serve.

 Make the awards relevant to the type of work that you do.
-For example, a UK-based firm named Valuable Content Ltd helps companies create high-value content for their marketing efforts.
-They have created a program around a monthly Valuable Content Award.
-As proud recipients, we display their badge on our blog.
+For example the Association of Marketing and Communication Professionals sponsors the annual Hermes Creative Awards.
+They have created a program that honors the creative work involved in advertising, marketing, and communication programs.
+As proud recipients, we display their badge on our our winning projects.
 Everybody benefits.

 Partner with an association or trade publication to increase visibility and participation in your program.
 You will simultaneously strengthen your reputation as a leading brand and increase your visibility among key players.